eduvpn/documentation/app/windows/README.md

 * The Connection tab consists of one page with notifications and and connection info.
 * There is a dedicated back button left to the tab title.
 * There is no footer, and thus no SURFnet logo.
+* The Segoe UI font is used for all text.

 ## Control and manage
 The application resides in the icon tray on the user's taskbar.
 When not connected, the normal eduVPN logo will be the app icon.
 When connected the icon turns green, as shown on the screenshot below.